-The First Year Experience

-Franklin's First Year Experience initiative is an effort to support students and their development of connections to people and resources in nearly all aspects of life at Franklin.
-The initiative includes programming efforts coordinated by Academic Affairs and faculty members, the First Year Seminar, dedicated advising, and specific support networks created by the Orientation Mentor, Academic Mentor, and Resident Assistant teams.
+The First Year ExperienceFranklin's First Year Experience initiative is an effort to support students and the development of connections to people and resources in nearly all aspects of life at Franklin.
+The initiative includes programming efforts coordinated by the Office of Student Life; Academic Affairs and faculty members, including the First Year Seminar, and dedicated advising; and specific support networks cultivated by the Orientation Mentor, Academic Mentor, and Resident Assistant teams.
 This comprehensive effort provides opportunities for new students to learn and explore their new surroundings while offering resources to make these experiences safe, meaningful, and memorable.

-ESSENTIAL INFORMATION FOR FRANKLIN STUDENTS
+ESSENTIAL INFORMATION FOR FRANKLIN STUDENTS: MAIL, FAX, COMMUNICATION AND TELEPHONE INFORMATION